lidofinance/alerting-forta/arb-subgraph/README.md

-# Lido Detection Bot for apps on Arbitrum
+# Lido Detection Bot for subgraph on Arbitrum

 ## Supported chains